vllm-project/vllm-spyre/docs/contributing/architecture.md

 different processes.
 All three refer to the platform API for backend specific concerns.

-In vLLM-spyre, we provide an implementation for the platform API that is loaded at the vllm startup time and bootstraps all the other components.
+In vLLM-Spyre, we implement a platform API that is loaded at the vLLM startup time and bootstraps all other components.

 ![vLLM Spyre architecture](images/vllm_v1_spyre.svg)